edihb/edihb.github.io/_posts/2014-3-3-Hello-World.md

 <i><b>R(s,a)</b></i> is the reward function<br>
 ![reward](/images/reward_function.png){: .center-image }
 <br>
-The reward function maximizes the final extraction accuracy while minimizing the number of queries by setting a negative reward to penalize the agent for longer episodes.<br>
+The reward function maximizes the final extraction accuracy while minimizing the number of queries by setting a negative reward to penalize the agent for longer episodes.<br><br>
 <i><b>T(s'|s,a)</b></i> is the transition function<br>
 The transition funciton maps the old state to the new state based on the action chosen by the agent.<br>